-2. Director Expenses - Generally
+2. Director and Committee Member Expenses - Generally

-Directors shall be reimbursed for reasonable expenses incurred in carrying out their duties on the Board in accordance with this policy and with the rates set out in the most recently published Management Board of Cabinet Travel, Meal and Hospitality Expenses Directive.
+Directors and Committee Members shall be reimbursed for reasonable expenses incurred in carrying out their duties on the Board or a Committee in accordance with this policy and with the rates set out in the most recently published Management Board of Cabinet Travel, Meal and Hospitality Expenses Directive.